-- ◆ The value of voluntary leisure is not recognised in national income accounts.
-Similarly, the value of public goods is normally not recognised or not fully recognised in national income accounts. - ◆ The measurement of GDP should be modified by pricing the increase in individual voluntary leisure and in the improvement in the quality of life (green GDP) appropriately.
-With such modifications, the value of measured GDP should be higher than otherwise.
+The value of voluntary leisure is not recognised in national income accounts.
+Similarly, the value of public goods is normally not recognised or not fully recognised in national income accounts.
+The measurement of real GDP should be modified by pricing the increase in individual voluntary leisure and in the improvement in the quality of life (green GDP) appropriately.
+With such modifications, the value of measured real GDP of Taiwan should be higher than otherwise.

-◆ In Taiwan, the average monthly number of hours worked has been declining continuously (see the following Chart).
+In Taiwan, the average monthly number of hours worked has been declining continuously (see Chart 18).
 Since 1980, the number of hours worked has declined by almost 40 hours a month to just below 180, or more than 20 percent.
 If these increased hours of leisure are valued at the standard hourly earnings, it should boost real GDP thus measured by 20 percent times the labour share of GDP, which is approximately two-thirds, or a total of approximately 14 percent between 1980 and 2011.
 This amounts to an increase of almost half a percentage point per annum in the measured rate of growth of real GDP.
-49

-Average Monthly Hours Worked, Taiwan
+Chart 18: Average Monthly Hours Worked, Taiwan

-- ◆ Moreover, such voluntary leisure should be included in a measure of real consumption as well.
-Real consumption and real consumption per capita are therefore likely to have experienced much higher rates of growth if the imputed value of voluntary leisure is also included. - ◆ The expectation is that the quantity of voluntary leisure (or voluntary unemployment) is likely to increase in the future.
-Any measures of real GDP and real consumption that fail to take this into account underestimate the improvement in aggregate social welfare.
+Moreover, the value of such voluntary leisure should be included in its entirety in the measure of real consumption as well.
+Real consumption and real consumption per capita are therefore likely to have experienced much higher rates of growth if the imputed value of voluntary leisure is also included.
+The expectation is that the quantity of voluntary leisure (or voluntary unemployment) is likely to increase in the future.
+Any measures of real GDP and real consumption that fail to take the value of voluntary leisure into account underestimate the improvement in aggregate social welfare.